What Drove You To Begin Defending People Who Have Been Accused Of Sex Offenses?

 Developing theme and theory is part of every sexual assault case defense.
 After 25 years of experience in both prosecuting and defending hundreds of sexual offense cases, I can say with confidence that the proof beyond a reasonable doubt standard is not a theory of a defense in a sex crime case, not in the way it is in nearly every other type of criminal case.

-For example, let’s take a bank robbery case.
+For example, let us take a bank robbery case.
 Assume that the prosecution accuses the defendant of robbing a bank, but fails to prove it beyond a reasonable doubt.
 The jury might believe the defendant is probably guilty, but at the same time would be able to identify that the prosecutor has failed to prove his guilt beyond a reasonable doubt.

 In most cases, juries are okay with this, but when it comes to sexual offense cases, this doesn’t happen.
 The jurors need to be able to go home to their neighbors and face them, and explain their decision.
 A neighbor might say something to the juror like, “Hey, I know you were on jury duty yesterday for a child molestation case.
 The defendant was accused of sexually molesting his niece; that’s awful and disgusting.
 What happened?”
 If the juror says they found the defendant guilty, the neighbor’s response will be, “Good, the guy is a child molester.
 He deserved it.!”

 In defending these cases, this is my number 1 philosophy.
 My starting point.
 Beyond a reasonable doubt is not a theory of defense in sex cases.
 And I believe, 100%, that is why I have been extremely successful.
-I understand that there is only one way to get someone acquitted of these cases, which is by convincing everyone, including the police, the prosecutor, the judge, the court staff, the clerk, the bailiff, and the jury, that the defendant is factually innocent—not innocent on a technicality, or “not guilty” simply because the prosecutor couldn’t prove it beyond a reasonable doubt.
-Everyone has to believe that the defendant has been falsely accused, and that is the single most important, main reason, why these cases are so different from other criminal cases.
+I understand that there is only one way to get someone acquitted of these cases, which is by convincing everyone, including the police, the prosecutor, the judge, the court staff, the clerk, the bailiff, and the jury, that the defendant is factually innocent—not innocent on a technicality, or “not guilty” simply because the prosecutor could not prove it beyond a reasonable doubt.
+Everyone must believe that the defendant has been falsely accused, and that is the single most important, main reason, why these cases are so different from other criminal cases.

 For more information, a free case strategy session is your next best step.
 Get the information and legal answers you are seeking by calling (248) 509-0056 today.